cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 <!-- this option is available only with CDS 8 -->

 Then run a new build and deploy the newly generated `.hdbcds` files.
-The resulting database tables and views shouldn't contain the `WITH ASSOCIATIONS` clause anymore.
+The resulting database tables and views shouldn't contain any `associations` anymore.
 In contrast to the hdbtable plugin, the hdbcds plugin is able to handle removal of the native associations without a full table migration.